Q: Is there a crèche on campus that my child can attend while I'm studying?

 Q: I'm struggling to fit in, is there someone I can talk to?

-You can talk to your Residential Adviser (RA) who will have counselled many other new students in a similar situation to yourself (or may have felt this way when they themselves arrived at Sussex).
+You can talk to your Residential Adviser (RA) who will have helped many other new students in a similar situation to yourself (or may have felt this way when they themselves arrived at Sussex).
 Student Advisors are also happy to help if you are having trouble settling in.